Phone: (845) 257-3470

 • Personal Development: Reflect on the meaning and value of own experiences; seek out and capitalize on opportunities to further own skills and experiences; apply psychology to own life; maintaina high level of personal integrity; feel and appear confident in own ability to handle new or unfamiliar situations.

 PSY093.
-Psychology Research Experience.
+SONA Participation Requirement.
 0 Credits.

 Direct experience in psychology research, including experiences as a research participant and/or attending lectures on psychology research, or related activities.